hbctraining/Intro-to-ChIPseq-flipped/lessons/05_filtering_BAM_files.md

 	<p><b>There are no mentions of a multi-mapper removal step in CUT&RUN analysis approaches</b>.
 Perhaps because Bowtie2 defaults to search for multiple alignments, yet only reports the best one (i.e. not using the `-k` option).</p>
  </details>

+### Duplicate reads

-* Duplicate reads are reads that map at the exact same location, with the same coordinates and the same strand.
+Duplicate reads are reads that map at the exact same location, with the same coordinates and the same strand.
 These duplicates can arise from experimental artifacts, but can also contribute to genuine ChIP-signal.

     * **The bad kind of duplicates:** If initial starting material is low, this can lead to overamplification of this material before sequencing.
 Any biases in PCR will compound this problem and can lead to artificially enriched regions.
     * **The good kind of duplicates:** You can expect some biological duplicates with ChIP-seq since you are only sequencing a small part of the genome.
 This number can increase if your depth of coverage is excessive or if your protein only binds to few sites.
 If there are a good proportion of biological dupicates, removal can lead to an underestimation of the ChIP signal.

+To get an idea on **what to expect in terms of duplication rate**, we encourage you to take a look at the [ENCODE quality metrics for complexity](https://www.encodeproject.org/data-standards/terms/#library).
+Different metrics are described and there is also a table which describes how to classify a sample as good, moderate or bad, based on these values.

 <p align="center">
  <img src="../img/Duplicate_reads.png" width="500">